tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/sharp-rdd.md

 ## Introduction

-The purpose of regression analysis is to study the causal effect of a so called treatment on a variable of interest, for instance the effect of minimum wage increase on unemployment.
+The purpose of regression analysis is to study the causal effect of a so- called treatment on a variable of interest, for instance the effect of minimum wage increase on unemployment.
 When the units are assigned randomly to treatment and control groups, the analysis is